alissin/little-big-tips/_pattern-algorithm/object-pool/README.md

 }
 ```

 Cool!
-At this time, you already have all game objects instantiated and ready to use.<br/>
+At this time, we already have all game objects instantiated and ready to use.<br/>
 You can use a spawn mechanism of your choice.
 In this case, a Coroutine will be used.

 Step 2 - use the objects of the pool: